dgc-network/Learning-Digitalcoin-from-the-Command-Line/12_2_Using_Other_Script_Commands.md

 You may already have in hand most of the Digitalcoin Script opcodes that you'll be using in most scripts.
 However, Digitalcoin Script offers a lot more options, which might be exactly what you need to create the financial instrument of your dreams.

-You should consult the [Digitalcoin Script page](https://en.digitalcoin.it/wiki/Script) for a more thorough look at all of these and many other commands.
+You should consult the [Bitcoin Script page](https://en.bitcoin.it/wiki/Script) for a more thorough look at all of these and many other commands.
 This section only highlights the most notable opcodes.

 ## Understand Arithmetic Opcodes